HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses

 \section{Ablation Study}

 \paragraph{Voxel Size.} In the Conv-Filter, we voxelized all coordinates, which resulted in some loss of information compared to a dense space.
 However, this greatly facilitated our subsequent processing and computations.
 We conducted ablation experiments on the voxel size used in the voxelization process, as shown in Table~\ref{table:ablation-voxelsize}.
-A smaller voxel size did not result in higher accuracy because the prior does not perfectly match the actual human body, and clothing is also outside the prior.
+Voxel size affects mapping granularity to get canonical points.
+A larger voxel size results in coarser mapping and lower image quality.
+In contrast, a smaller one requires a bigger convolution kernel to diffuse occupancy and more computing resources, and it did not result in higher accuracy because the prior does not perfectly match the actual human body, and clothing is also outside the prior.

 \paragraph{Weight Distribution.} In the main text, we discussed the importance of filtering operations.
 It is worth noting that previous methods did not require similar operations.
 Our experiments suggest that this is because the learned neural weight field assigns negative weights to irrelevant joints in the data.
 When we simply use $softmax$ to map the neural weight field to a distribution that is the same as the SMPL weight, $\sum_{j \in J}w_j = 1, w_j>0$, similar phenomena occur, see Figure~\ref{fig:su-weightdistribution}.